miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/serializers.md

 export default JsonApiSerializer;
 ```

-Use **ActiveModelSerializer** to mock out Rails backends that use AMS-style responses:
+Use **ActiveModelSerializer** to fake Rails backends that use AMS-style responses:

 ```js
 // mirage/serializers/application.js